whg-training/whg-training-resources/docs/programming/programming_with_gene_annotations/Introduction.md

 Lateralis*](https://en.wikipedia.org/wiki/Silvereye).
 Other sites hold genes for other organisms such as the [*Plasmodium* parasites](https://plasmodb.org/plasmo/app/downloads/Current_Release/) that cause malaria.
 And many more species are [on the way](https://www.darwintreeoflife.org).

-But what does all this data actually look like?
-Lots of questions spring to mind:
+But what's actually in this data?
+For any given species lots of questions immediately spring to mind:

 - How many genes are there?
 - How big are they?
+- How complex are they - how many exons?
+How many different transcripts?
 - How much of the genome is in genes?
-- How complex are genes - How many exons?
-How many different transcripts?
-- How much of genes are actually protein-coding - and how much is untranslated?
+- How much of it actually codes for proteins - and how much is untranslated?
 - Do these patterns differ across species?
+Across cell types?
 How?

 You can probably think many others!

-In this practical we will write some re-useable code that can process gene annotation files, as a way to start figuring out these questions.
+In this practical we will write some code that can process gene annotation files, as a way to start figuring out these questions.

 ## Plan of attack

-This problem is fairly typical of bioinformatics problems in the following way.
-There is some data available (like those in the above FTP sites).
-It comes in file formats that somebody has invented.
+This problem is fairly typical of bioinformatics problems: there is some data available (like those in the above FTP sites) that comes in specific file formats that somebody has invented.
 And we have a set of slightly vague scientific questions in mind we're interested in.
-To answer them, we have to understand the data files, write some code to process it, and come up with some sort of quantitative analysis.
+To answer them, we have to understand the data files, write some code to process it, and come up with some sort of quantitative analyses.

 ## Coding for success

-In this tutorial we'll focus on two things at once.
-Our primary focus will be on answering the scientific questions above.
-But we're also going to use this as a chance to write some useful and re-useable code.
+As outlined above we're going to focus on two things at once in this tutorial.
+One focus will be on answering the scientific questions above.
+And the other focus will be on figuring out how to write good, re-useable code to do this.

 There are lots of ways to define 'good code' and lots of ways to write it.
-But here are some simple things our code ought to aim for:
+Here are some simple things we could aim for:

-1. it ought to work
+1. the code ought to work
 2. it ought to not take too long to do it
-3. it ought to be obvious what it does
+3. it ought to be obvious what the code does

-Perhaps surprisingly at first glance, the third point is really the most important one here.
-Because if you can figure out what the code does, then you can fix any problems with it, make it work, and figure out how to speed it up.
+The third point is really the most important one here.
+This is because, if you can figure out what the code does, then you're in a good position to fix any problems with it, making it work better and faster and so on.
 But if you can't figure it out, you'll end up throwing it away and starting again.

-When writing code here are some things we can do to help:

-- *Keep things as simple as possible.*
-- *Give things good names.*
-- *Write tests.*

-All of these things help with understanding the code (including tests, which document how code is supposed to work).
-There are of course lots of other principles that we could apply, but these are ones I tend to focus on.
+So that's what we'll focus on.

 ## What gene annotation data look like